Supervisor George David Scanlan (Reg MBACP)

 I first trained as a supervisor with the Scottish Council on Alcohol in 1994 and have supervised counsellors on the National AIDS Helpline, in the Barlinnie Addiction Project, HMP Barlinnie and then for over 10 years, a team of counsellors in a Scotland-wide, 3rd sector Employee Assistance Provider in Glasgow.

-Having recently relocated back home to Merseyside, I am now studying a Post Graduate Diploma in Advanced Counselling & Psychotherapy at Salford University which includes a professional qualification in supervision.
-I am also starting out in private practice as a counsellor and supervisor.
+Having relocated back home to Merseyside, I am now studying a Post Graduate Diploma in Advanced Counselling & Psychotherapy at Salford University which includes a professional qualification in supervision.
+I am also working in private practice as a counsellor and supervisor.

 From my counsellor profile you will see that my philosophy is humanistic and integrative and this informs my approach to supervision.
 I have supervised counsellors from a variety of approaches including integrative, relational, person-centred, solution-focused and cognitive-behavioural, and across the developmental spectrum from trainees to long qualified practitioners.
 My years in EAP & NHS staff counselling have provided me with a particular wealth of experience of a wide variety of organisational settings, the challenges of working in a time-limited way and the often conflicting demands on both the counsellor and the client.